apache-spark-on-k8s/userdocs/src/jekyll/running-on-kubernetes.md

 Running Spark on Kubernetes is currently an experimental feature.
 Some restrictions on the current implementation that should be lifted in the future include:
 * Applications can only run in cluster mode.
-* Only Scala and Java applications can be run.
+* Only Scala, Java, and Python applications can be run.